 - limit how much you look at the news and social media

 - chat to friends and the people that make you feel good

 - find ways to relax, such as mindfulness, meditation or breathing exercises

 Diet and your immune system

-Sarah Tipping, Dietetic Assistant (Associate Registered Nutritionist) at The Bupa Cromwell Hospital, explains why a healthy diet is so important for your immune system.
+Sarah Tipping, Dietetic Assistant (Associate Registered Nutritionist) at Cromwell Hospital, explains why a healthy diet is so important for your immune system.

 “Lots of nutrients are involved in building and maintaining your immune system.
 You can’t get them all from a single food – you need a varied diet to stay healthy.
 Vitamins and minerals help in various ways such as helping the ‘defender’ cells of your immune system to fight infection.
 Fruit and vegetables are also vital for your immune system.
 So getting your five-a-day is a great place to start, along with keeping hydrated with plenty of fluids.”